hunter-volkman/viam-video-playback/README.md

 The camera supports the following commands via the `do_command` method:

 #### get_stats
-Check the real-time performance and status of the video replay pipeline.
+Check the real-time performance and status of the video playback pipeline.

 ```json
 {